Causal inference for data-driven debugging and decision making in cloud computing: Appendix

-Here we state and prove a generalization of Proposition \extref{p-prop::approx_cf}.
+We start by stating and proving a generalization of Proposition \ref{debugging:prop:approx_cf}.

-\begin{Proposition}[Generalization of Proposition \extref{p-prop::approx_cf}] Let $M_0$ be a FCM over discrete variables that induces a GCM $M$.
+\begin{Proposition}[Generalization of Proposition \ref{debugging:prop:approx_cf}] Let $M_0$ be a FCM over discrete variables that induces a GCM $M$.
 Let the triple $(X, Y, Z)$ of (sets of) variables in $M$ be such that $(Y \ind An(Z) | Z)_{M}$ (i.e., are d-separated \citep{Pearl2000}) and $X$ does not influence $W := Z \setminus X$.
 Let $E$ be an arbitrary set of variables in $M$.
-Let (slightly generalizing the definition from the main text):
+Let

 Then